n8many/StrangerSweaters/README.md

 # StrangerSweaters
 Stranger Things Light Wall Halloween Costume (In sweater form)

-Controls 26 LEDs to light up letters in order
+Controls 26 LEDs to light up letters in order, sound effects are also played to match the lighting of the letters.

 ##Usage: